Ohio Christian University: Campus

-Since 2008, Maxwell Center has expanded by adding the science and logistics center and a student development center.
+Since 2008, Maxwell Center has expanded by adding the executive center and a student development center.

 Academics

 The school offers the Bachelor of Arts, Associate of Arts, and Master of Arts in professional fields of study.
 It also offers an Adult and Online Degree Program.

 Ohio Christian University's Adult and Online Degree Programs offer associate, bachelor's, and master's degrees.
-OCU offers online education and evening or weekend classes at campuses in Ohio including Dublin, Columbus, Pataskala, Grove City, Lancaster, Circleville, Chillicothe, Nelsonville and the campuses of Southern State Community College in Wilmington, Washington Court House, Hillsboro and Sardinia.

 Accreditation

 The university is accredited by the Higher Learning Commission.
 It is also accredited by the Association for Biblical Higher Education and recognized by the Churches of Christ in Christian Union, Primitive Methodist Church, Evangelical Church, and Evangelical Methodist Church for ministerial training.

 Student life

 The Student Involvement Council (SIC) offers activities throughout the school year.
 A popular activity is midnight breakfast, an event scheduled at the beginning of final examinations week, catered by favorite staff and faculty.

-Chapel is housed in the Ministry & Performing Arts Center and is offered twice weekly (usually Tuesday and Thursday).
-Students come to worship with a live student band and hear a message by the chaplain or special guest.
-There is a required number of times that every student must attend while enrolled at Ohio Christian.
+Chapel is housed in the Ministry & Performing Arts Center and is offered twice weekly (Tuesday and Thursday mornings).
+Students come to worship with a live student band and hear a message by professors or special guest speakers.
+There is a required number of times that every student must attend chapel while enrolled at Ohio Christian.